KaydunovDenis/JIS7/src/main/java/TA4_StreamEnglish/task.md

 ###Task
-* Tasks:
+Tasks:

-[+] 1.
-Find a best matching person - for ex;
+  - [ ] Find a best matchings persons - for ex;
-     If someone is looking for English with more than 50% proficiency then we need to search for Person whose proficiency is more than 50%.
+     If someone is looking for English with more than 50% proficiency then we need to search for Persons whose proficiency is more than 50%.
      In the above example it is Gnanesh who has 100% proficiency in English.

-[+] 2.
-If none of the Person meets Given threshold
+-[ ] If none of the Person meets given threshold
      (Case for Kannada in above example) then find Technician who is best among rest ie Suresh in the above case (40%)